Mohiratashikova/courselect/Readme.md

 * Firebase
 * Express

-This code is based on the tutorial by [classsed](https://www.youtube.com/watch?v=RkBfu-W7tt0&list=PLMhAeHCz8S38ryyeMiBPPUnFAiWnoPvWP&ab_channel=Classsed)
+This code is based on the tutorial by [classsed](https://www.youtube.com/watch?v=RkBfu-W7tt0&list=PLMhAeHCz8S38ryyeMiBPPUnFAiWnoPvWP&ab_channel=Classsed) for a social media app